-Starting Point Mentoring Pilot: My office has funded a pilot Swindon Borough Council to deliver mentoring to 20 young people most at risk of entering the criminal justice system or being exploited through involvement in gang crime.
-This is focused particularly on those children attending EOTAS (Education Other Than at School) and I will fund a similar pilot in Wiltshire in 2023-24.
+My office has funded a pilot with Swindon Borough Council to deliver mentoring to 20 young people most at risk of entering the criminal justice system or being exploited through involvement in gang crime.
+This is focused particularly at those children attending EOTAS (Education Other Than at School) and I will fund a similar pilot in Wiltshire in 2023-24.